Emily Gerson Saines: Career

 Gerson Saines' producing projects include the critically acclaimed HBO Max television series Tokyo Vice, written by J.T.
 Rogers and directed by Michael Mann as well as the Starz television spin-off of Blindspotting, co-written by Daveed Diggs and Rafael Casal.
 Blindspotting was nominated for Short Form Breakthrough Series at the 2021 Gotham Awards and Best New Scripted Series at the 2022 Independent Spirit Awards.

-Gerson Saines was featured in the 2017 and 2018 issues of Variety's Women Impact Report, and previously was also featured in Moves Magazine Power Women Issue.
-She is the recipient of the Academy of Television Arts and Sciences Frank O'Connor Memorial Award for her work in the field of music videos and is the author of Acting: The Guide to Chicago.
-She is on the advisory board of her alma mater Northwestern University's School of Communication and in 2014 was the Northwestern School of Communication's commencement speaker.
-Previously, she was the commencement speaker at Columbia University's Department of Occupational Therapy.
-She has been honored by the HollyRod Foundation and the LifeSpire Foundation.
-She is a member of the Academy of Television Arts and Sciences, the Producers Guild of America, BAFTA, and has lectured and participated in panels before the American Bar Association, Harvard University, Columbia University, and Northwestern University.